Question: How do I find performance, evaluation and rankings info on hedge funds?

-Go to the Virtual Business Library's Company & Financial Information section for links to useful resources including links to the following suggested resources:
+Go to the NYU Business Library's Company & Financial Information section for links to useful resources including links to the following suggested resources: Preqin for performance and data and reports.

-Standard &Poor's NetAdvantage: Choose Screening from the top toolbar and then choose Company Screening.
-Choose Primary Fund Types Managed, Hedge Fund.
-Other variables such as Geography can be added to your search.
+Standard &Poor's NetAdvantage: Choose Screening from the top toolbar and then choose Companies Screening.
+Choose the category Investment/Advisory Firms and select Primary Fund Types Managed, then Hedge Fund.
+You can then view results.

 Hedge Fund Home Page – Type HFND green <GO> button.